Icinga/icinga-vagrant/README.markdown

 exposes options to control the configuration file for Kibana.
 Kibana plugins are also supported via a native type and provider.

-Dependencies are fairly standard (stdlib and apt for Debian-based distributions).
+Dependencies are fairly standard (such as stdlib).

 ## Setup